Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 - If you can, use fresh ingredients - especially the herbs.
 They exude a beautiful fresh scent to this dish - which makes all the difference.

-- Leftover egg curry can be stored in the fridge in an airtight container for up to 3 days.
+Leftover egg curry should be stored in an airtight container for 3-4 days.

 More Curry Recipes You May Like

 If you try this recipe, would love to hear from you!
-Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, Facebook and Twitter!
+Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, or Facebook!
 Can’t wait to see your photos.

 Hungry for more?